MyNameIs-13/popos_install_2404/README.md

 - disk encryption forwarding for keyring decryption
 - define default applications for file extensions
 - `pop-upgrade recovery upgrade from-release` equivalent (recovery partition upgrade does not yet exist)
-- adapt ansible to work with other systems (22.04, raspi and SteamOS)
+- adapt ansible to work with other systems (raspi and SteamOS)

 Reason for a todo is one of the following: